yiisoft/log/README.md

 $target = new \Yiisoft\Log\StreamTarget(exportInterval: 100); // default is 1000
 ```

-The `setExportInterval()` setter is deprecated since 2.2.2; use the constructor parameter instead.
+The `setExportInterval()` setter is deprecated; use the constructor parameter instead.
 The same
 applies to `setCategories()`, `setExcept()`, `setLevels()`, `setFormat()`, `setPrefix()`, `setTimestampFormat()`
 and `setEnabled()`.